Adhesion: Strength

 The strength of the adhesion between two materials depends on which of the above mechanisms occur between the two materials, and the surface area over which the two materials contact.
 Materials that wet against each other tend to have a larger contact area than those that do not.
 Wetting depends on the surface energy of the materials.

 Low surface energy materials such as polyethylene, polypropylene, polytetrafluoroethylene and polyoxymethylene are difficult to bond without special surface preparation.

 Another factor determining the strength of an adhesive contact is its shape.
 Adhesive contacts of complex shape begin to detach at the "edges" of the contact area.
 The process of destruction of adhesive contacts can be seen in the film.

+Recent experimental work has shown that adhesion-force measurements often exhibit non-Gaussian variability, and in some cases the normalized force distribution can be accurately represented using a Beta distribution.

 Other effects

 In concert with the primary surface forces described above, there are several circumstantial effects in play.
 While the forces themselves each contribute to the magnitude of the adhesion between the surfaces, the following play a crucial role in the overall strength and reliability of an adhesive device.